piriya33/CDC_Wordpress/wp-content/plugins/my-custom-functions/readme.txt

 It's impossible to tell what could be wrong exactly, but if you post a support request in the plugin's support forum on WordPress.org, we'd be happy to give it a look and try to help out.
 Please include as much information as possible, including a link to your website where the problem can be seen.

 = Q. What to do if this plugin crashed the website? =
 A. This plugin has a built-in functions for checking the custom code for syntax errors, duplicate functions names, and etc. But plugin is not perfect, so there are times when the entered custom code causes the error and white screen (WSOD).
 This is due to the fact that your custom code has a syntax error that this plugin could not detect.
-When this happens with you just do the following and all will be fine.
+When this happens with you, please perform the following steps.

-1. Via FTP, go to the plugin folder (in 'wp-content/plugins/my-custom-functions/').
+1. Access your server via FTP or SFTP.
+If you aren’t sure how usually your web hosting provider will have instructions somewhere on their website.
+2. Browse to the directory `wp-content/plugins/my-custom-functions/`.
+Please contact your web hosting company to get help if you can't find this folder.
-2. Rename the "START" file to "STOP".
+3. Rename the file `START` to `STOP`.
 This will stop the execution of your custom code.
+4. Log in to Admin Area of your WordPress website.
-3. Return to the plugin settings page and edit/fix your custom code that you entered before the crash.
+5. Go to the plugin settings page `Settings` -> `PHP Inserter`.
+6. Edit/fix your custom code that you entered before the crash.
-4. Rename the "STOP" file to "START" and you're done!
+7. Return to the plugin folder and rename the file `STOP` to `START` and you're done!

 This plugin stored you entered code in the database of your website.
-For getting your code, you also can go to the `Database` -> Table "`wp_options`" -> Option "`anarcho_cfunctions_settings`" -> "`option_value`".
+For getting your code, you also can go to the `Database` -> Table "`wp_options`" -> Option "`spacexchimp_p001_settings`" -> "`option_value`".

+We are already working on a feature to automatically stop the execution of users custom PHP code for cases when this plugin could not detect the error, and this caused the inaccessibility of the website.

-= Q. The last WordPress update is preventing me from editing the website of the creator that is using this plugin.
+= Q. The last WordPress update is preventing me from editing my website that is using this plugin.
 Why is this? =
 A. This plugin can not cause such problem.
 More likely, the problem are related to the settings of the website.
 It could just be a cache, so please try to clear your website's cache (may be you using a caching plugin, or some web service such as the CloudFlare) and then the cache of your web browser.
 Also please try to re-login to the website, this too can help.

 = Q. Where to report bug if found? =
-A. Please visit the [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/my-custom-functions) and report.
+A. Bug reports are very welcome!
+Please visit [our contact page](https://www.spacexchimp.com/contact.html) and report.
+Thank you!

 = Q. Where to share any ideas or suggestions to make the plugin better? =
 A. Any suggestions are very welcome!
-Please send us an email to [arthurgareginyan@gmail.com](mailto:arthurgareginyan@gmail.com).
+Please visit [our contact page](https://www.spacexchimp.com/contact.html) and share.
 Thank you!

 = Q. I love this plugin!
 Can I help somehow? =
-A. Yes, any financial contributions are welcome!
-Just visit [the website of the creator](https://www.arthurgareginyan.com/donate.html), click on the donate button, and thank you!
+A. Yes, any contributions are very welcome!
+Please visit [our donation page](https://www.spacexchimp.com/donate.html).
+Thank you!

 == Screenshots ==